 Uninsured children and children with gaps in health insurance coverage are less likely to utilize preventive care and more likely to have delayed care than those with continuous coverage.
 An analysis of MEPS data from 1996-2005 indicated that children who disenroll from Medicaid/CHIP and are subsequently uninsured or switch to private insurance have fewer well child and physician visits compared with children continuously enrolled in Medicaid/CHIP (Yu, et al., 2011).
-An investigation of MEPS data from 2000-2004 for 18-64 year olds revealed that transitions into and out of Medicaid correspond to higher ED utilization, more office visits, and more hospitalizations (Banerjee, Ziegenfuss, Shah, 2010).
-Ginde and colleagues also found that any disruption in insurance status results in increased ED utilization (Ginde, Lowe, Wiler, 2012).
-Additionally, in a retrospective cohort study of California Medicaid participants, Bindman and colleagues found that adults 18-64 years of age who experienced disruptions in Medicaid coverage had higher hospitalization rates for ambulatory care sensitive conditions when compared to those without disruptions (Bindman, Chattopadhyay, Auerback, 2008a).
+An investigation of MEPS data from 2000-2004 for 18-64 year olds revealed that transitions into and out of Medicaid corresponds to higher ED utilization, more office visits, and more hospitalizations (Banerjee, Ziegenfuss, Shah, 2010).
+Ginde, Lowe, and Wiler (2012) also found that any disruption in insurance status results in increased ED utilization.
+Additionally, in a retrospective cohort study of California Medicaid participants, Bindman and colleagues found that adults 18-64 years of age who experience disruptions in Medicaid coverage have higher hospitalization rates for ambulatory care sensitive conditions when compared to those without disruptions (Bindman, Chattopadhyay, Auerback, 2008a).